 The difference between STAT 101 and STAT 101-X, is that for STAT 101-X there is an external partner company students will have to work with.

-With the external partner company, students will complete a mission project with goals both SMU and the partner agree to set down, tackling local challenges raised, study, mesure and quantify, and raise public awareness.
+With the external partner company, students will complete a mission project with goals both SMU and the partner agree on, tackling local challenges raised, study, measure and quantify, and raise public awareness.

-With students executing fieldwork, the project will be an extremely hands-on exercise, with active mentoring from both the company partner and the professor.
+With students executing fieldwork, the project will be an extremely hands-on exercise, with active mentoring from both the company partner, seniors and the professor, in discussions, tune-ups and recommendations.
 There will be continuous, fluid flow of exchange of ideas, surveys, results, follow-up throughout.
 Students will be grouped within the same class, and all working on the same project in different parts of Singapore.

 Introductory Statistics-X students need to achieve at least a B+ at their GCE 'A' Levels or equivalent at polytechnic or IB level to enrol in this course.
 Introductory Statistics-X students must or are strongly advised to have only this lesson on Wednesday of the term, to allow afternoon free for group discussions, meetings with the professor and special teaching/ research assistant, fieldwork, data collection and data analysis, all in stages.